SDeVuyst/WhereContextBot3/README.md

 #### /soundboard

 Plays the chosen sound effect in voice chat.
+Costs 5 nwords to use.

 #### /tts

 Plays a chosen text-to-speech message in voice chat in a chosen voice.
+Costs 5 nwords to use.

 #### /play